Hotel Financing and Hotel Sales (Brokerage)

 The United States Department of Agriculture offers rural hotel financing through its Business and Industry Guaranteed Loan Program.
 Hotel loans of up to $12 million are available with LTC ratios up to 90% and terms up to 30 years.

 - Franchise Exclusive Lending Programs: Franchisors self-finance or work with lenders to extend hotel financing to franchisees.
-Strings are usually attached, such as a requirement for a comfort letter and adherence to Property Improvement Plan (PIP) mandates.
+Usually there are conditions, such as a requirement for a comfort letter and adherence to Property Improvement Plan (PIP) mandates.
 PIPs require a franchisee to spend a certain amount of money over time to maintain the brand standards including FF&E and energy efficiency upgrades.
 Franchisors may offer hotel financing for PIPs, but this funding is also available through other sources, such as banks, the SBA and mezzanine loans.

 - Private Lenders: Non-bank private sources of hotel financing include real estate investment companies, insurance companies, pensions, and a variety of commercial lenders.
 Private lenders are an important source for hotel financing when borrowers don’t meet bank underwriting standards.

 - CMBS Conduit Loans: These loans offer attractive terms for large loans on high-end properties.
-The LTV ratio is typically 75% for these non-recourse, fixed-rate loans with terms up to 10 years on a 30-year amortization.
+Typically, the LTV ratio is 75% for these non-recourse, fixed-rate loans with terms up to 10 years on a 30-year amortization.

 In addition to Assets America’s® vast network of bank financing, our firm has a phenomenal array of non-bank, hotel financing sources starting at $5 million.
-In other words, we can provide hotel financing in any amount in excess of $5 million to literally hundreds of millions and even billions, if required.
+We can provide hotel financing in any amount in excess of $5 million to literally hundreds of millions and even billions.

 Hotel Construction Financing